 For the best price, order The Big Easy turkey fryer and the accessories you want at the same time so you can get free shipping on all of it.

 A few of the lowest ratings were given because cooking a turkey takes longer than when you fry it in oil.
 They didn’t realize air frying is a slower process, but of course the trade off is a healthier meal without the messy cleanup or safety issues you have with a deep fat fryer.

 Others complain that since Char-Broil has now come out with a hinged basket, it ought to be included with your purchase.
 They do seem to have a point here.
-Fact is, though, if you want the hinged basket then count on spending an extra for it (about $20 plus shipping).
+Fact is, though, if you want the hinged basket then count on spending extra for it (about $20 plus shipping).

 Taste is a completely individual matter.
 You should not expect foods cooked in an infrared turkey fryer to taste absolutely exactly like those deep fried in fat.
 What you can expect is a crispy outside and very juicy inside.
-While a few folks expressed some disappointment, the overwhelming majority are completely satisfied with their air fried turkeys as well as the many other foods cooked in your Big Easy turkey fryer.
+While a few folks expressed some disappointment, the overwhelming majority are completely satisfied with their air fried turkeys as well as the many other foods cooked in the Big Easy turkey fryer.
 As mentioned in our indoor air fryer reviews, part of it can depend on your attitude and how much you appreciate all the trade-offs, including a healthier meal and a shorter cleanup time.